 Rent and land tax relief

-Funding of $10,000 per business is available and will be allocated through a grant process.
-Small businesses are eligible if they:
+Funding of $10,000 per business was available and allocated through a grant process.
+Small businesses were eligible if they:

 - employ staff